airbnb/knowledge-repo/docs/installation.rst

   $ knowledge_repo --repo test_repo init
   $ knowledge_repo --repo test_repo runserver

-If there are no errors, the application will be accessible through the local URL: http://172.20.10.12:7000/
+If there are no errors, the application is accessible through the local URL: http://172.20.10.12:7000/